Comparing the Pricing Models of Senior Living Communities

 When comparing senior living options, there’s no one-size-fits-all solution.
 Each type of community—from senior apartments to Life Plan Communities—is tailored to unique needs, lifestyles and budgets.
 For those prioritizing a maintenance-free way of living with lifelong care guarantees, a Life Plan Community may provide the peace of mind and predictability you’re looking for. ____________________________________________________________________________________________Interested in a Life Plan Community?

 The Ormsby, Northern Kentucky’s first ever Life Plan Community, is designed with your future in mind.
 With its 90% refundable entrance fee, comprehensive care plans and elevated lifestyle offerings, it’s a beacon for those seeking both practicality and fulfillment in retirement.
-Begin your exploration today by scheduling a tour, RSVP’ing to one of our events or connecting with a sales counselor by calling 1.859.710.1124.Retirement Considerations for the Snowbird
+Begin your exploration today by scheduling a tour, RSVP’ing to one of our events or connecting with a sales counselor by calling 1.859.710.1124.An Interview With the Leasing and Development Specialist

 More Details